 Home Fire Escape Plan

-Fires spread very quickly and you may have as little as 2 minutes to get your family safely out of the house so plan and practice an escape plan in advance.
-Identify at least 2 exits from each part of the house and a place to meet outside.
-Post the fire department number on every phone, know when to call, and never go into a burning building.
+Fires spread very quickly and you may have as little as 2 minutes to get your family safely out of the house.
+That's why it's important to plan and practice your family escape plan in advance (FEMA recommends twice a year).

 Quarterly Safety Check